UCDglobalchange/FARM/README.md

 - `sbatch` is used to submit a job script for later execution.
 The script will typically contain one or more srun commands to launch parallel tasks. squeue reports the state of jobs or job steps.
 It has a wide variety of filtering, sorting, and formatting options.
 By default, it reports the running jobs in priority order and then the pending jobs in priority order.
 - `srun` is used to submit a job for execution or initiate job steps in real time. srun has a wide variety of options to specify resource requirements, including: minimum and maximum node count, processor count, specific nodes to use or not use, and specific node characteristics (so much memory, disk space, certain required features, etc.).
 A job can contain multiple job steps executing sequentially or in parallel on independent or shared nodes within the job's node allocation.smap reports state information for jobs, partitions, and nodes managed by SLURM, but graphically displays the information to reflect network topology.
 - `scancel` is used to stop a job early.
 Example, when you queue the wrong script or you know it's going to fail because you forgot something.
-See more in

-Monitoring Jobs:
-More in depth information at http://slurm.schedmd.com/documentation.html
+More in depth information on SLURM can be found at [http://slurm.schedmd.com/documentation.html](http://slurm.schedmd.com/documentation.html)

 **Example Script:**
 ```